vmware-archive/rbvmomi/README.md

 *   Data object types can usually be inferred from context, so you may use a hash instead.
 *   Enumeration values are simply strings.
 *   Example code is included in the examples/ directory.
-*   A set of helper methods for Trollop is included to speed up development of command line apps.
+*   A set of helper methods for Optimist is included to speed up development of command line apps.
 See the included examples for usage.
 *   If you don't have trusted SSL certificates installed on the host you're connecting to, you'll get an `OpenSSL::SSL::SSLError` "certificate verify